Hard Fuyu persimmons are treated like vegetables here and turned into a savory (yet sweet!) fall or winter side dish.

 - Sea salt to taste

-- Lemon, lime, or orange zest (completely optional)
+- pinch of lemon, lime, or orange zest (completely optional)

 - Preheat an oven to 375F.* While the oven heats, cut off and discard the tops and bottoms of the persimmons.
 Peel the persimmons, if you like.
 Persimmon peel is a bit tough, but perfectly edible, so it's really a question of taste.
 Peeling them will result in a more uniform final texture.
 Cut the persimmons into 1/4- to 1/2-inch thick slices.